17 Famous Paris Cafes & What They're Best Known For

 La Maison Rose in Montmartre is not just a café, it's a feast for all the senses.
 It's a place where you can indulge in French culture, cuisine, and wine, all whilst soaking up the ambiance and charm of Paris.

 With its pink and green facade amidst cobblestoned streets and ivy-clad walls, this classic café oozes romance.
 In the early 1900s it caught the eye of several painters, a fact that helped solidify its place on the roster of prettiest cafés.
+If you’re looking for romantic things to do in Paris, this hood should be on your list.

 Most recently, on the hit show “Emily in Paris,” you can see Emily and Mindy sipping a glass of wine at the outdoor tables in front of La Maison Rose.
 Say what you want about the show, but they do know a cute café is a great spot for a photo shoot.